-The coronavirus and the global response to the pandemic have reshaped all our lives in recent weeks.
-One of the hardest hurdles we face is the very distance between us.
-We want to do everything we can to help our loved ones—but what we can do and how to do it from afar are less clear.
+The coronavirus and the global response to the pandemic have reshaped all of our lives—one of the hardest hurdles we face is the very distance between us.
+We want to do everything we can to help our loved ones, but what we can do and how to do it from afar are less clear.

 One thing we can do is talk to each other.
 And though these conversations are never easy, the need for adult children to understand their parents’ wishes and plans in the event they need our assistance has never been clearer.
 Though this pandemic will pass, for many of us, it’s only a matter of time before we will be helping our aging parents manage their day-to-day lives.

-This guide contains a number of suggestions for how to set up a formal family meeting to discuss the wide range of decisions and desires, both routine and weighty, with which your parent may need assistance.
+This guide contains a number of suggestions for how to set up a formal family meeting to discuss the wide range of decisions and desires, both routine and weighty, with which your parent may need your help.

-For 25 years, Adviser Investments has worked with hundreds of clients to ensure their aging family members are financially comfortable and well cared for.
-Our conversations have ranged far beyond money and investing, encompassing emotionally-charged topics like mortality, as well as physical and social independence.
+For more than 25 years, Adviser Investments has worked with hundreds of clients to ensure their aging family members are financially comfortable and well cared for.
 Since there’s no one-size-fits-all approach to working with your aging parents, we’ve outlined key steps to think about before, during and after that first meeting.
 The agenda checklist section offers detailed suggestions on the big areas that should be addressed: Finances, lifestyle, health care and legacy.